 MIL SCI 201 — INDIVIDUAL LEADERSHIP STUDIES

-Students identify successful leadership characteristics through observation of others and self through experiential learning exercises.
-Students record observed traits (good and bad) in a dimensional leadership journal and discuss observations in small group settings.
-Students will also learn map reading and land navigation skills, including conversion of magnetic and grid azimuths and resection.
+Identify successful leadership characteristics through observation of others and self through experiential learning exercises.
+Record observed traits (good and bad) in a dimensional leadership journal and discuss observations in small group settings.
+Learn map reading and land navigation skills, including conversion of magnetic and grid azimuths and resection.

 MIL SCI 202 — LEADERSHIP AND TEAMWORK